 All payments and transactions performed through Our Website are secure because of the additional encryption and enhanced gateway.
 Remember that We are not responsible for the breaches of security caused by Your irresponsible actions or Our service suppliers.

 We use so-called session cookies to optimize our website.
 A session cookie is a small text file that is sent by the respective servers when you visit a website and stored temporarily on your hard drive.
-This file as such contains a so-called session ID, with which you can assign various requests of your browser to the common session.
+This file contains a so-called session ID, with which you can assign various requests of your browser to the common session.
 This will allow your computer to be recognized when you return to our website.
 These cookies are deleted after you close your browser.

 We also use persistent cookies to a small extent, which remain on your terminal device and enable us to recognize your browser the next time you visit.
 These cookies are stored on your hard disk and are deleted automatically after the specified time.
-Their life span is 1 month to 10 years.
-This enables Us to present our services to you in a more user-friendly, effective and secure manner and, for example, to display information on the site that is specifically tailored to your interests.
+Their life span is one month to 10 years.
+This enables Us to present our services to you in a more user-friendly, effective and secure manner and, for example, display information on the site specifically tailored to your interests.

 The following data and information are stored in the cookies: